-If you’re looking for a festive place to celebrate the holidays, check out the best Christmas towns in the U.S.
+If you’re looking for a festive place to celebrate the holidays, check out the best places to celebrate Christmas in the USA.

 Christmas is one of my favorite times of the year.
 It’s kind of a big deal in my house.
 My husband has been a professional Christmas caroler for 26 years, and in 2016 he launched his own caroling company, The Caroling Connection.

 I also live in the Chicago area, which is one of the best places in the world to celebrate Christmas.
 The city comes alive during the holidays, with decorations and lights and singing and all sorts of festive joy.